bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 I mean, you can use this for multiple projects already, but even in a simpler way.
 Again, the whole heavy lifting comes from the reacting part.
 And that logic is better built in nodes because they can resign, they can re-agree on stuff, they have all the keys, they can do all the stuff.
-Even with this kind of approach you can build something like I share some of the keys with the tower because I'm only running that tower for myself And then now the tower doesn't have to notify me.
+Even with this kind of approach you can build something like I share some of the keys with the tower because I'm only running that tower for myself.
+And then now the tower doesn't have to notify me.
 Now the tower actually has sign potential.
 So I'm splitting like the watching with this part.
 And for me, the tower has like propagation key material so it can like sign some of the stuff.